-The programme “Child Protection Case Management for Refugee Children” is funded by the UN High Commissioner for Refugees (UNHCR).
+The programme “Child Protection Case Management for Refugee Children” is co-funded by the UNHCR (United Nations High Commissioner for Refugees).

 Tel: +30 2108846590